aliciag92/nlp-project/README.md

 #### 1. Acquire
 - Scrape the README files from Github repositories.
-- Functions to acquire the data are included in [acquire.py](link to acquire file).
+- Functions to acquire the data are included in [acquire.py](https://github.com/aliciag92/nlp-project/blob/main/acquire.py).

 #### 2. Prepare
 - Normalize text, clean, tokenize, lemmatize and remove stopwords.
 - Split the data into train, validate, test.
-- Functions to prepare the data are included in [prepare.py](link to prepare file).
+- Functions to prepare the data are included in [prepare.py](https://github.com/aliciag92/nlp-project/blob/main/prepare.py).

 #### 3. Explore
 - Address questions posed in planning and brainstorming and figure out drivers to predict home values.
-- Create visualizations and run statistical tests (as many as needed).
+- Create visualizations (as many as needed).
 - Summarize key findings and takeaways.

 #### 4. Model/Evaluate